mortii/anki-morphs/docs/src/developer_guide/setup.md

     python -m pip install --upgrade pip
     python -m pip install -r requirements.txt
     pre-commit install

+   # use this command if you want/need spaCy models
+   . setup-spacy-models.sh

+   # use this command if you want/need CAMeL databases
+   # note: only works on linux and macOS
+   . setup-camel-packages.sh

     ```

    Also install `Xvfb` on your system, e.g.: `sudo apt-get install xvfb`, this prevents windows popping up when `pre-commit` runs `pytest`.